fandora-network/docs/docs/faq/technical-faqs.md

 Check the value of catching_up.
 If it is false then the node is all synced up.

-### 15. What if someone become a Top 10 staker, how he will receive his MATIC reward at the end?
+### 15. What if someone become a Top 10 staker, how he will receive his FANDORA reward at the end?

 Stage 1 rewards are not based on stake.
 Please refer to https://blog.matic.network/counter-stake-stage-1-stake-on-the-beach-full-details-matic-network/ for the reward details.
 Participants with high stake don't automatically qualify for a reward in this stage.